MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

 ## Spaces

-We'll work a lot with a few vector-spaces and transfromations from and to those spaces.
+We'll work a lot with a few vector-spaces and transformations from and to those spaces.

 > **Definition**
 > Let $W$ be a space.
 Then $V \subseteq W$ is a subspace, if: